U.S. Coronavirus Testing Still Falls Short. How's Your State Doing?

 Just nine states are near or have exceeded the testing minimums estimated by Harvard; they are mostly larger, less populous states: Alaska, Hawaii, Montana, North Dakota, Oregon, Tennessee, Utah, West Virginia and Wyoming.

-Several states with large outbreaks — New York, Massachusetts and Connecticut among others — are very far from the minimum testing target.
-Some states that are already relaxing their social-distancing restrictions, such as Georgia, Texas and Colorado, are far from the target too.
+Several states with large outbreaks — New York, Massachusetts and Connecticut, among others — are very far from the minimum testing target.
+Some states that are already relaxing their social distancing restrictions, such as Georgia, Texas and Colorado, are far from the target too.

 Jha offers several caveats about his group's estimates.

-Estimates are directional not literal
+Estimates are directional, not literal

 Researchers at the Global Health Initiative at Harvard considered three different models of the U.S. coronavirus outbreak as a starting point for their testing estimates.
-They found that while there was significant variation in the projections of outbreak sizes, all the models tend to point in the same direction, i.e. if one model showed that a state needed significantly more testing, the others generally did too.
+They found that while there was significant variation in the projections of outbreak sizes, all of the models tend to point in the same direction, i.e., if one model showed that a state needed significantly more testing, the others generally did too.

 The model they used to create these estimates is the Youyang Gu COVID-19 Forecasts, which they say has tracked closely with what's actually happened on the ground.
-Still the researchers caution, these numbers are not meant to be taken literally but as a guide.
+Still, the researchers caution, these numbers are not meant to be taken literally but as a guide.

 Loading...